ajoseph12/allwyn12/README.md

 Hi, I'm Allwyn Joseph, an inquisitive AI resercher based in Paris.
 - I currently work at [AZmed](https://azmed.co/), helping develop anomaly detection within medical images using Deep Learning algorithms.
 - On the side, I'm also learning C++.
+JavaScript, React.
-- In the months to come, I'd like to get my hands dirty with Bash, Data Structures and Algorithms and if time permits JavaScript
+- In the months to come, I'd like to get my hands dirty with Data Structures and Algorithms.

 **Languages and Tools:**